 • Own or partly own your home.
+This home must be in the UK.

 • Have less than £23,250 saved up.

 You must also be able to agree to get a deferred payment yourself, or have someone who the law says can agree for you.